Sazakan

 In Turkic mythology, a Sazakan is a dragon, hawk, falcon, or fiery dwarf who turns himself into a whirlwind and causes storms.

+Mythology

 Sazakan is a spirit associated with bringing rain and hail.
 His influence on these precipitations can be positive, resulting with the amount of rain beneficial for agriculture, or negative, with a drought, downpours, or hail.
 Sazakans also have power over wind, which they use to intensify storms.

 Sazakans live around hills, mountains, and high mounds; in the wilderness; and sometimes in the clouds.
 In Nogai folklore, Sazakans are described as being noisy spirits, and are the patron of the clouds.